Check MyCGU for holds & Student Status Information

 Coursework approved for transfer credit is documented on your transcript with a notation indicating the source of the transfer credit and the number of units for which you are credited.
 Individual courses and grades received are not recorded on your CGU transcript.
 Further, grades received for non-CGU or non-Claremont Colleges courses are not factored into your CGU record.

 Source: Only graduate-level coursework from regionally accredited institutions may be accepted as transfer credit.
-Courses offered by the Claremont Colleges or Claremont School of Theology (CST) are accepted only when enrollment is completed through CGU, or when a student is part of a university-approved accelerated Master's program such as the 4+1 accelerated degree program with the Claremont Colleges.
+Courses taken toward a student's undergraduate degree from outside The Claremont Colleges are not acceptable for transfer credit to CGU.
+Courses offered by the Claremont Colleges or Claremont School of Theology (CST) are accepted only when enrollment is completed through CGU, or when a student is part of a university-approved accelerated Master's program such as the BA/MA accelerated degree program with the Claremont Colleges.

 Documentation: An official transcript from the institution where the coursework was completed must be submitted to CGU.